- What is cancer?

 If cervical cancer is detected, it will be ‘staged’, from stage 0, which means abnormal cells are found only in the first layer of cells lining the cervix to stage IV, which means the cancer has spread to nearby organs such as the bladder or rectum or possibly other organs.

 Around eight out of 10 women will become infected with genital HPV at some time in their lives.
-It causes no symptoms.
 Most women who have the HPV infection never get cervical cancer; only a few types of the HPV result in cervical cancer.

-Vaccines have been developed that prevent the types of HPV most commonly linked to cervical cancer.
-Through the National Immunisation Program, most girls in Australia will receive a HPV vaccine around the age of 12.
-From 2013, boys will be included in the National HPV Immunisation Program
+A vaccine has been developed that prevent the types of HPV most commonly linked to cervical cancer.
+Through the National Immunisation Program, most girls in Australia will receive the HPV vaccine around the age of 12.
+Since 2013, boys have also been included in the National HPV Immunisation Program because the vaccine also helps prevent some HPV-related cancers and disease that affect men.

 If the tumour is small, a cone biopsy may suffice; in some cases hysterectomy (surgical removal of the uterus) is required.